Are You Missing a Key to Great Leadership? Test Your Emotional Intelligence

 - If I get angry, I’m able to quickly calm down.

 - I have a good handle on my emotions.

 Unlike IQ, which doesn’t change significantly over the course of your life, EQ can actually increase as you learn to use it.
 According to Stuart, self-awareness and a constructive work environment also help its development.
 “EQ can be developed through self-assessment, reflection and introspection, one-on-one coaching, and through a rewards or incentive system that places a premium on cooperation rather than on individual achievement,” he said.

 While developing your emotional intelligence should be partly self-motivated, it’s also important to seek out learning opportunities that let you exercise those skills, such as workshops, books or webinars.

 Research shows that managers who undergo EQ training deliver twice the profits of the general management population, and employee engagement scores increase four times in emotionally intelligent work environments.

 “Soft skills, which are the foundational elements of EQ, are more important than ever as organizations demand more and more specialized, technical skills,” Stuart said.
 So look for chances to improve your emotional intelligence at work.
 Your increased sensitivity may help your bottom line as well as your office atmosphere.

-Don’t miss out on Lee’s upcoming emotional intelligence workshop.
+Don’t miss out on Lee’s upcoming emotional intelligence workshop on Oct.
+10.

 Pursue the new University of Kansas Professional Leadership Certificate – ideal for professionals striving to be successful, inspiring business leaders.